kumahq/kuma/docs/generated/resources/policy_external-service.md

         - `serverName` (optional)

             ServerName overrides the default Server Name Indicator set by Kuma.
             The default value is set to "address" specified in "networking".

+    - `skipVIPGeneration` (required)

 - `tags` (required)